jbeeko/TypeUp/README.md

 #### Indent Based Parsing
 The current parser does not implement indent based parsing and hence can't parse data like multi-line strings.
 This is also needed to reliably support collections.

-#### Collections
-Collections are not working.
-There seem to be two issues:

-1) knowing when to stop applying the parser parsing list elements `many` from `FParsec`.

 ### Tooling Support

 #### Compiler Services